RiwanC/SpecEdit/Readme.md

 - Comments are not fully supported by the current paster and custom persistence model.
 This means they have to be stripped from a plaintext file created outside of SpecEdit.
 - Identifier referencing is only partially implemented yet.
 - UX needs sizable further development.
+- An ambiguity between "\/ Expression" / "/\ Expression" & "Expression InfixOp Expression" persists in the ANTLR grammar. \t have to be included in an update of the ANTLR grammar.